 Allegory and Symbolism

 The Coq Gaulois ('Gallic Rooster') came to prominence during the French Revolution.
 It can be seen on the helmet of Marianne, the personification of the French Republic (NU 20829).
-She was used again in the First World War medal by Morlon, flying as an armed Fury above a newly developed tank, the Saint-Chamond (NU 20844).
+She was used again in the World War I medal by Morlon, flying as an armed Fury above a newly developed tank, the Saint-Chamond (NU 20844).

 Lamartine writes, 'In the midst of nature, therefore, discover its creator.'